nvogel/cloud-examples/aws/ec2/public-private-vpc/README.md

 # Usage

-Note you can choose to use terraform or cloudformation
+Note you can choose to use terraform

 ```
 make help